Skip to main content

 What it does: You set a quantifiable goal and a "yellow brick road," a minimum pace of progress you must maintain.
 Fall off the road and Beeminder charges your credit card.
 Amounts escalate with each failure: $0, $5, $10, $30, $90, and up.

 Why it works: Beeminder integrates with dozens of apps (Fitbit, Toggl, RescueTime, Duolingo, GitHub, and more) to track progress automatically.
-You can't fudge the data.
+You cannot fudge the data.

 Best for: Engineers, data-driven personalities, anyone with a quantifiable goal.